sta426hs2015/material/week4_05oct2015/exercise4.md

 ```

 #### Question 6.
 Pick a reasonable metric to compare the methods: ROC curve, false discovery plot, power versus achieved FDR.
 Using this metric/curve, compare the classical t-test (classicalt), the moderated t-test (fit\$t) and the log-fold-change or mean difference (fit\$coef).
-Either manually calculate and plot it or use a nice package for it (e.g., [https://rocr.bioinf.mpi-sb.mpg.de/](the ROCR package))  What method(s) perform well?
+Either manually calculate and plot it or use a nice package for it (e.g., [https://rocr.bioinf.mpi-sb.mpg.de/](the ROCR package) or [https://github.com/markrobinsonuzh/benchmarkR](benchmarkR package))  What method(s) perform well?